Lower Mustang Trek – 11 Days

 We finally arrive at the popular pilgrimage site of Muktinath temple holding great importance for both Hindus and Buddhist pilgrims.
 Nearby, visit monasteries, watching an eternal flame would be other attractions there at Muktinath.
 The next day, we trek back to Jomsom and fly to Pokhara with a visit to nearby popular attractions like David falls, Gupteshwor Cave, Seti river gorge, etc. And we conclude our Lower Mustang Trek as we get back to Kathmandu.

 As Mustang region lies in the rain shadow area and receives less rainfall, Lower Mustang Trekking can be joined during any time of the year.
-However, the best seasons for trekking in Nepal are during the autumn months of September, October, November and spring months of March, April, and May.
+However, the best seasons for trekking in Nepal are during the autumn months of September, October, November, and spring months of March, April, and May.
 To join this trek, previous experience is not mandatory but a good level of physical fitness is required allowing you to enjoy the trip to the fullest.
-Plan for Lower Mustang Trekking.

 From Marpha we will follow a broad trail that goes along the east bank of the river towards Ekla Bhatti.
 From here we will continue to trek along the bottom of the valley to reach the village of Kagbeni.
 Kagbeni is a settlement of narrow flagstone paved paths and houses with flat rooftops.
 Beyond the village, we can enjoy stunning views of the gompa with Nilgiri, Tilicho Peak, Annapurna, and Dhaulagiri rising above us.